 Some say love is sweeter the second time around but will it be the case for James Dorney as he returns as permanent CEO of Twitter?
-Last October 5, the co-founder of the 140-character platform sucessfully regained his prized position he lost years ago.
+Last October 5, the co-founder of the 140-character platform successfully regained his prized position he lost years ago.

 Seven years after being fired from the job, Twitter tested the waters once again with Dorney as he gained the position Interim CEO when Dick Costolo resigned from his post in July 2015.
 From there, Dorney proved that with him on the helm of Twitter, the company is set to achieve more success one tweet at a time.

 Dorney also heads Square, Inc. a payment platform which he also co-founded making him juggle two CEO titles this time around.
-Will he rise up to the challenge or will it just be a reminiscent of his past performance to the social platform most people know and love?
+Will he rise up to the challenge or will it just be reminiscent of his past performance to the social platform most people know and love?

 Twitter's Hearts Made People Like More

 Piracy Is The 4th Man In The Ring

 The Apple Watch Is Being Delivered Early And People Are Losing Their Sh*t

 Don’t Worry, Google Is Helping Save You From Game Of Thrones Spoilers